India Development Foundation of Overseas Indians: Objectives of the Trust

 Periodical written reports & photographs on progress in project and outcomes is sent to contributors by recipient organisations through IDF-OI.

 Projects Funded

-In 2011, IDF-OI facilitated contributions from Overseas Indians for social development projects in states like Assam, Rajasthan & Gujarat and raised funds in areas of rainwater harvesting, educating and mainstreaming differently abled children, women’s education and sustainable livelihood.
+In 2011, IDF-OI facilitated contributions from Overseas Indians for social development projects in states like Assam, Rajasthan & Gujarat and raised funds in areas of rainwater harvesting, educating and mainstreaming disabled children, women's education and sustainable livelihood.

 IDF-OI has collected over 88 projects from 15 States i.e. Rajasthan, Maharashtra, Madhya Pradesh, West Bengal, Karnataka, Odisha, Tripura, Sikkim, Mizoram, Bihar, Chhattisgarh, Uttarakhand, Punjab, Jammu and Kashmir, Andhra Pradesh in areas of Sanitation, Education, Women and Child Development, Sustainable Livelihood, and Healthcare.

 Since January 2016, 73 Overseas Indians have contributed to IDF-OI.
 Projects implemented through contributions received from Overseas Indians in 2016 are as follows: